|

 A band of seven, led by Hazel, grandma of the tower, performed the solemn muffled ringing very well.
 Even the church clock, which we had forgotten to silence, struck dead on cue, just before the bugler sounded the last post.
 The Tuesday group which meets at St Cuthbert’s at 8pm to wind the clock, rang at least three of the six bells after carrying out the weekly winding and tower maintenance tasks during November and December.
 On Tuesday 21st we unloaded the stands ready for the Christmas tree installation and we were joined by ‘Wooly’ who successfully chimed a bell….
 Perhaps we have a new ringer?
 On the 2nd December we joined the fieldpath team installing the trees in St Cuthbert’s.
 Because of illness and family commitments we weren’t able to provide full bands for all of the Christmas Carol services, however, we rang the two bells at St Leonard’s and rang two bells at St Cuthbert’s before their Carol services.
 We did better at St Giles and rang five of the six on the Tuesday evening.
 A band of five rang at St Cuthbert’s on Christmas Eve at midnight and the year finished with a good turn out with a band of eight at St Giles to ring in the New Year.
 The bells were rung to ring out the old year and to welcome the new year in.
 Xavier rang the midnight tenor for the first time tonight and the band rang a rang from very good rounds and called changes to Stedman doubles as well as a super lower in peal at the end.
 For once after many years it was lovely to have more than six ringers present.
 Happy New Year to you all.
 Maurice was a keen ringer with our band but was also in charge of Shustoke for many years.
 Whilst he has not rung with us due to ill health since before Covid prior to this he was a regular attender to both practice nights and service ringing at Whitacre.
 Our thoughts are with his family as they mourn his passing.
 After a busy year which included the Royal Funeral ringing tributes, the ‘Ring for the King’ campaign to encourage new ringers, the subsequent Coronation ringing which included a number of celebration ringing half marathons - (Quarter Peals) and a handful of weddings, - we had a rather quiet month in October.

 We took advantage of the lull to carry out essential inspections and repairs in the four Parish Church belfries.
 At St Leonard’s, the two bells and ringing gear were checked and the clock bell hammer mountings were tightened.
 At St John’s the three bells and gear, headstocks, bearings wheels and ropes were checked and it was noted that further attention to exclude crows was needed.
 Minor mechanical maintenance is required to the bearings and sliders.
 The wheel and headstock to the tenor bell at St Cuthbert’s were braced and bolted to remove the backlash caused by the loosening of the wheel centre.
 Further clearing of nesting debris is to be undertaken.
 St. Giles’ bells were found to be in good order.
 The usual Thursday night practices at St Giles’ are eagerly attended by an increasingly skilled ‘masterclass’ band, but there is ample time and enthusiasm for more beginners.
 Spectators are welcomed.
 The Tuesday night clock winding/ ‘bell turning over’ group at St Cuthbert’s manage to ring three or more of the bells most weeks and welcome any interested visitors.
 Access is by ladder.
 We are now preparing for the solemn muffled ringing for Remembrance Sunday and in contrast, are looking forward to the Christmas ringing frenzy.
-We hope to ring for most Carol services in the parishes and then look forward to ringing in the New Year.
-Seven ringers were able to ring for the service with some excellent rounds being completed and Hazel back ringing on a bell for the first time in a while after an operation.
-Well done to all.
+We hope to ring for most Carol services in the parishes and then look forward to ringing in the New Year. |

 St Giles BellringersThe trials and tribulations of a small village bellringing band.
 Categories